kieling/rpi3_IoT_router/README.md

 - [x] Finish SETUP.md
 - [x] Add IPv6 connected modules to the front-end
 - [x] Add Reconnect service to support failures (X tries)
-- [ ] Fix HCI LESCAN error @ connect_all.bash - (reported to be fixed in newer Bluez versions, but not yet compatible for the Pi)
+- [x] Fix HCI LESCAN error @ Updated Bluez to the last version fixed it
 - [x] Test functionality with gateway and router on (router seems to be unstable)
 - [ ] Analyse how to secure BT handshake (before stablishing connection)